All Classical Adversary Methods are Equivalent for Total Functions: Abstract

 \section{Abstract}

 We show that all known classical adversary lower bounds on randomized query complexity are equivalent for total functions, and are equal to the fractional block sensitivity $\fbs(f)$.
 That includes the Kolmogorov complexity bound of Laplante and Magniez and the earlier relational adversary bound of Aaronson.
-For partial functions, we show unbounded separations between $\fbs(f)$ and other adversary bounds, as well as between the relational and Kolmogorov complexity bounds.
+This equivalence also implies that for total functions, the relational adversary is equivalent to a simpler lower bound, which we call rank-1 relational adversary.
+For partial functions, we show unbounded separations between $\fbs(f)$ and other adversary bounds, as well as between the adversary bounds themselves.

 We also show that, for partial functions, fractional block sensitivity cannot give lower bounds larger than $\sqrt{n \cdot \bs(f)}$, where $n$ is the number of variables and $\bs(f)$ is the block sensitivity.
 Then we exhibit a partial function $f$ that matches this upper bound, $\fbs(f) = \Omega(\sqrt{n \cdot \bs(f)})$.